ai-phi/ai-phi.github.io/src/content/blog/2023-10-12-intro-philosophy-ai-discussion.md

   - Philosophy of AI
   - Discussion
   - Glossary
-description: Session on Introduction to Philosophy Discussion
+description: Aïda Elamrani presented an Introduction to Philosophy Discussion
 session: true
 ---